connellrobert/connellrobert.github.io/index.md

 ## Projects
 ### Company Projects
+#### DebugMe Developer Assessment Program (Revature)
+A custom program designed to be a cli video game with numerous bugs for junior developers to fix.
+This was intended to increase developer efficiency at problem solving a legacy codebase with visual feedback.
+I included a codebase for other trainers to use as a reference point to assess whether the dev had completed the task at hand.

+Tech Stack:
+- Java

 #### Developer Assessment Platform (Revature)
 A multi tiered assessment system that tested junior developers' abilities in programming aptitude.
 We used Junit and the Reflections API to test how developers wrote the code and if they wrote it in a high